auguskong/KeepDiet/Groups/readme.md

-#YelpCamp
+#Groups

 ##Initial Setup
 * Add Landing Page
-* Add Campgrounds Page that lists all campgrounds
+* Add Groups Page that lists all groups

-Each Campground has:
+Each Groups has:
    * Name
    * Image